 One of the most shocking aspects of bullying, highlighted by Linda James, is the possibility that it can push a person into self-harm or, even worse, into suicide attempts.
 The deep emotional wounds left by persistent abuse can lead the victims to internalise a sense of worthlessness and helplessness.
 Exceptional examples of these emotional pressures reach the breaking point, where the victim feels they must take drastic steps to escape the unrelenting persecution.

-James highlighted the significance of offering support while outlining ways to counter the grave consequences of bullying.
+Linda highlighted the significance of offering support while outlining ways to counter the grave consequences of bullying.
 Victims need to know they are not to blame and that they will be able to get the help and support they need.

 While the organisation BulliesOut works towards this goal, it also extends its mission to cover those who demonstrate bullying behaviour.
 This all-encompassing strategy recognises that individuals who demonstrate bullying behaviour may benefit from intervention and support to be able to change and, importantly stop, the root causes.

 Through the acknowledgement of the complexities of bullying and its effect on both the bullies and the victims, BulliesOut urges for an integrated and empathetic stance towards ending the circle of mistreatment.
-James’ view on support is not limited to one perspective but also includes a broader picture that includes both the victims and the potential perpetrators.
+Linda’s view on support is not limited to one perspective but also includes a broader picture that includes both the victims and the potential perpetrators.

-James also recognised the increased rate of mental health problems during the COVID-19 lockdown and how reliance on technology increased cyberbullying.
+Linda also recognised the increased rate of mental health problems during the COVID-19 lockdown and how reliance on technology increased cyberbullying.

 She expressed frustration with tech giants, pleading with them to do a lot more in fighting bullying online.
-James focussed on the role of parents in keeping track of their children's online activities while pushing for more responsibility from tech companies.
+Linda focussed on the role of parents in keeping track of their children's online activities while pushing for more responsibility from tech companies.

 There is a new phenomenon where adults are sharing stories about their experiences of being bullied as a result of their Neurodivergence.
 BulliesOut is dedicated to eradicating labels and creating a culture of acceptance.
-James put the focus on the organisation's goal to create an environment which values each, neurodivergent or not, as a person.
+Linda put the focus on the organisation's goal to create an environment which values each, neurodivergent or not, as a person.
 So the message is clear – no one should be labelled or judged because of their neurodivergence.

 The acknowledgement of the challenges faced by neurodivergent people is a key factor in determining how to create anti-bullying strategies.
-James recognises that targeted support is essential, which needs to be personalised to each neurodivergent child and their experiences and vulnerabilities.
+Linda recognises that targeted support is essential, which needs to be personalised to each neurodivergent child and their experiences and vulnerabilities.
 Through this action, BulliesOut works side by side with a wider movement for acceptance and understanding.

 Our conversation with Linda James gave us an important understanding of the difficult topic of bullying, pointing out the necessity of immediate action, support and preventative measures.